Audio and video interfaces and connectors: IEEE 1394 "FireWire"

 IEEE 1394 (branded "FireWire") is a digital data transfer protocol commonly used for digital cameras (common on MiniDV tape camcorders), but also used for computer data and audio data transfers.

 Unlike Point-to-Point connections listed above, IEEE 1394 is able to host several signals on the same wire, with the data delivered and shown on the destination set.
-It is also fully bi-directional, with its full bandwidth used in one direction or the other, or split directions up to its maximum.
+It is also fully bidirectional, with its full bandwidth used in one direction or the other, or split between directions up to its maximum.

 DisplayPort

 DisplayPort is a digital display interface standard (approved May 2006, current version 1.4 published on March 1, 2016).
 It defines a new license-free, royalty-free, digital audio/video interconnect, intended to be used primarily between a computer and its display monitor, or a computer and a home-theater system.

 The video signal is not compatible with DVI or HDMI, but a DisplayPort connector can pass these signals through.
 DisplayPort is a competitor to the HDMI connector, the de facto digital connection for high-definition consumer electronics devices.